JetBrains/kotlin-native/COCOAPODS.md

 When you add a new dependency and re-import the project in IntelliJ IDEA the new dependency will be added automatically.
 There are no additional steps required.

-To use Xcode, you should [make changes in your project Podfile](#update-podfile-for-xcode).
+To use your Kotlin project with Xcode, you should [make changes in your project Podfile](#update-podfile-for-xcode).

 ### Add a dependency on a Pod library from the CocoaPods repository